paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-153-regional-commissions.md

 **(e) No Federal Employee Status.—** No member, alternate, officer, or employee of a Commission (other than the Federal Cochairperson, the alternate Federal Cochairperson, staff of the Federal Cochairperson, and any Federal employee detailed to the Commission) shall be considered to be a Federal employee for any purpose.

-**(f) Succession.—** Subject to the time limitations under [section 3346 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3346&num=0&edition=prelim), the Federal Cochairperson may designate a Federal employee of the Commission to perform the functions and duties of the office of the Federal Cochairperson temporarily in an acting capacity if both the Federal Cochairperson and the alternate Federal Cochairperson die, resign, or otherwise are unable to perform the functions and duties of their offices.
+**(f) Succession.—** Subject to the time limitations under [section 3346 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3346&num=0&edition=prelim), the Federal Cochairperson may designate an employee of the Commission to perform the functions and duties of the office of the Federal Cochairperson temporarily in an acting capacity if both the Federal Cochairperson and the alternate Federal Cochairperson die, resign, or otherwise are unable to perform the functions and duties of their offices.

 ### Statutory Notes